 - Edwin B. Fisher, Ph.D., (Global Evidence for Peer Support: Humanizing Health Care)

 Cal Voices' effective advocacy efforts have been demonstrated both locally and on a statewide basis.
 Our statewide advocacy activities are rooted in the grassroots local and regional communities where we work daily engaging with clients across the lifespan regarding their needs, access to care issues, the level of cultural appropriateness of services, and their journeys towards wellness/recovery and resilience.

-Currently, we operate Consumer Advocacy/Liaison programs imbedded in Placer and Sacramento counties.
+Currently, we operate Consumer Advocacy/Liaison programs imbedded in Sacramento County.
 Since 1997, Cal Voices has provided consumer advocacy/liaison services to local counties and stakeholders, serving as a conduit between government entities and the mental health clients they serve.
-To promote and amplify the client voice, Cal Voices hosts several annual conferences, such as the Peer Empowerment Conference (formerly Consumer Speaks) and Recovery Happens conferences in Sacramento and Placer Counties, respectively.
+To promote and amplify the client voice, Cal Voices hosts several annual conferences, such as the Peer Empowerment Conference (formerly Consumer Speaks) in Sacramento County, respectively.
 Cal Voices' advocates/liaisons also serve on local management teams in county behavioral health departments to elevate the role of clients in all aspects of public mental health program and policy development.
 Furthermore, our advocacy/liaison programs actively involve the grassroots communities across the lifespan, regularly assessing the local needs of stakeholders by convening ongoing expert pool groups, consumer council meetings, members’ meetings, and peer speaker’s bureaus.